-Ms Joanne Lin is Lead Researcher in Political-Security affairs at the ASEAN Studies Centre, ISEAS – Yusof Ishak Institute.
+Ms Joanne Lin is Co-coordinator at the ASEAN Studies Centre, ISEAS – Yusof Ishak Institute.

 Joanne Lin|William Choong

 The United Kingdom (U.K.) has launched a robust “tilt” towards the Indo-Pacific.
 To its credit, it has executed a series of high-profile diplomatic engagements and military deployments to the region.
 The question, however, is not about London’s desire to engage with the dynamic region but whether this tilt can be sustained.